By: Author John Cunningham. Published: 2021/07/01 at 2:59 pm

 When To Change Pressure Washer Pump Oil?

 Oil is generally changed by the passing of time or hours worked.
-Pumps that allow for oil changes usually recommended a change every 100 hours or every 12 months whichever arrives first.
+Pumps that allow for oil changes usually recommend a change every 100 hours or every 12 months, whichever arrives first.

 How To Change Pressure Washer Pump Oil?

-Changing the oil isn’t difficult, but obviously only possible if your wash pump is fitted with drain and fill points.
-You’ll find a link to a quality pump oil together with all the tools you’ll need here on the “Power washer maintenance tools page”.
+Changing the oil isn’t difficult, but obviously, it is only possible if your wash pump is fitted with drain and fill points.
+You’ll find a link to a quality pump oil together with all the tools you’ll need here on the “Power washer maintenance tools page.”

 Tools and supplies you’ll need: